Munich Program Admission and Fees

 Tuition & Fees

-Tuition for summer 2020 is $3975 ($1325 per credit) for all three (3) courses.
+Tuition for summer 2025 is $4,980 ($1,660 per credit) for all three (3) courses.
 The additional cost of required books and written materials is estimated to be approximately $200; some materials may be made available cost-free as pdf files, and will be printed for students only upon their request.
-A refundable deposit of $20 or 20Euro for your access card while in Munich will be collected when it is issued to you.
-The access card deposit will be refunded when you return the card.

 Cancellation and Refunds

 GW does not anticipate canceling the program.
-However, if it becomes necessary to cancel or significantly change the program, all applicants and/or admitted students will be promptly notified and provided a full refund of all monies paid within 20 days of the date of cancellation or significant change.
-Students will be given an opportunity to withdraw from the program with a full refund of all monies paid if the U.S. State Department ever declares the program site to be an "Area of Instability" or if a U.S. State Department Travel Warning is ever issued for Germany.
+However, if it becomes necessary to cancel or significantly change the program (as happened due to the Covid pandemic in 2020) all applicants and/or admitted students will be promptly notified and provided a full refund of all monies paid.
+Students will be given an opportunity to withdraw from the program with a full refund of all monies paid if the US State Department ever declares the program site to be an "Area of Instability" or if a U.S. State Department Travel Warning is ever issued for Germany.
 For a cancellation that occurs after a deposit has been paid, we will use our best efforts to make arrangements for each student enrolled to attend a similar program, if the student so desires.